imagej/imagej.github.io/_pages/plugins/quickfigures.md

 ---

-This plugin can be used to easily creates figures for publications, prensentations and collaboration.
+This plugin can be used to easily create figures for publications, presentations and collaboration.
+These figures can be exported to PDF, PowerPoint, SVG or regenerated in Adobe Illustrator.
-It designed primarily for Microscopy Images and Western Blots but can also be used for a variety of other figure types.
+It is designed primarily for Microscopy Images, Gels and Western Blots but can also be used for a variety of other figure types.

 QuickFigures is meant to be easy to understand, simple to use, and flexible enough for publication ready figures.
 If you are in a hurry, you can learn the basics in less than 10 minutes with [this tutorial video](https://www.youtube.com/watch?v=9Crg-FAOHmc&t=416s).